gcagithub/Erudit/README.md

 # Erudit

-A simple game what I want to do.
+A simple game which I want to do.